mciocchi/cyanide/README.md

 Still looking into the feasibility/sustainability of this in the long-term.

 ** IN PROGRESS "subview" abstractions to simplify and clean up views

-** DONE bug while selecting region in one buffer that is open in two windows

-Solved in latest release!